Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 It is the morning of Meena’s Class 10 board exam.

-She has studied.
-Her notes are ready.
-Her pencil case is packed.
-But when she wakes up at 6 a.m., something is already happening inside her body — without her permission.
+But when she wakes up at 6 a.m., something inside her body is already changing without her control.

 That chemical had a name.